neon-inkblast/AdvenTS/README.md

 npm run generate 2023
 ```

 This will generate a `year` folder containing a set of `day` folders that each contain the files for writing a solution for each `part` of the problem for a day.
+Paste your puzzle input for a day into the `_input.txt` file.

 ### Running solutions